frc1418/2015-oculus/README.md

 of technology can potentially change the way that we interact with and control our robots in the future.

+This project requires Unity Pro for compilation.
+Unity Pro licenses were generously provided to our team by Unity Technologies.

 **Checkout our whitepaper for pictures and video: [here](https://docs.google.com/document/d/1-8BB0rzydTxpMA9buoe7J2LLSpy6g8wTbeJXNPeNb_0/)**

 Features